actlists/particle-life-experiment/README.md

 ## How to build

-0. If you haven't, install Python 3.12\*.
-Then, install Cuda 12.9\*
+0. If you haven't, install Python 3.12.
+Then, install CUDA 12.9.\*
-1. Run `pip install numpy colorsys pybind11[global]` to install the Python dependencies needed for compilation and running.
+1. Run `pip install numpy pygame colorsys pybind11[global]` to install the Python dependencies needed for compilation and running.
 2. Run `build.bat` to compile the code and generate the .pyd file needed to run the Python script.

 \* <sub>Versions below or above probably work.
 I haven't tested it.</sub>